 For example, the protocol version is used in P2P communication between Lisk Core nodes, in order to determine if the nodes have compatible versions of the Lisk protocol implemented.

-When to upgrade, and when to migrate Lisk Core?
+When to update, and when to migrate Lisk Core?

 Every time that a new Lisk Core software update is performed, this introduces a hard fork in the network, it is necessary to migrate your existing Lisk Core version.

-In all other cases the normal upgrade process can be performed, according to the distribution being used.
+In all other cases the normal update process can be performed, according to the distribution being used.
 Please see the following upgrade processes listed below: